massforstroelse/sselib.js/README.md

 `message` is also provided as a meta-messagetype.
 It will return a SSE-serialized string from a message object you pass in.

 #### headers([callback]) ####
-Returns a `Object` containing valid HTTP-headers for suitable for a `http.ServerResponse`.
+Returns a `Object` containing valid HTTP-headers suitable for a `http.ServerResponse`.

 ## Concepts ##